jseusx/CSCI4120/HW1_KNN/README.md

 ```python
 return train_test_split(x, y, test_size=1-split, random_state=42)
 ```
 Additionally, having too many k's causes underfitting meaning it is not good on training data and cannot be used to predict the new data.
+Another reason why the data may be similar may be due to the data being provided as it is relativly simple.
+Additionally, if the data is balanced, it can lead to similar performance across the k values.